-ROBOTS that are attempting to play defense within the SUBMERSIBLE ZONE or the ASCENT ZONES during the last 30 20 seconds of the MATCH are likely to incur penalties.
+ROBOTS that are attempting to play defense within the SUBMERSIBLE ZONE or the ASCENT ZONES during the last $\frac{30}{20}$ seconds of the MATCH are likely to incur penalties.

-G431 HUMAN PLAYERS manipulate SCORING ELEMENTS within limits.
-Only the a HUMAN PLAYER may introduce SCORING ELEMENTS into or retrieve SCORING ELEMENTS from the OBSERVATION ZONE.

-- A. any number of SCORING ELEMENTS can be manipulated by the a HUMAN PLAYER at a time. - B. SCORING ELEMENTS may be placed in any orientation and/or in contact with other SCORING ELEMENTS. - C. HUMAN PLAYERS may only place and/or retrieve SCORING ELEMENTS into the OBSERVATION ZONE during the AUTO and TELEOP periods of the MATCH. - D. HUMAN PLAYERS may not be in contact with a SCORING ELEMENT, either directly or transitively, that is possessed/controlled by a ROBOT. - E. HUMAN PLAYERS may reintroduce SCORING ELEMENTS to the OBSERVATION ZONE that have left the FIELD as a result of a ROBOT attempting to collect it from the OBSERVATION ZONE or FIELD wall within the OBSERVATION ZONE, as long as no other rules are violated (e.g. rule G428). - F. HUMAN PLAYERS may manipulate opposing ALLIANCE SCORING ELEMENTS that have been placed into their ALLIANCE'S OBSERVATION ZONE.
-The opposing ALLIANCE SCORING ELEMENTS may not be removed from
+- G431 HUMAN PLAYERS manipulate SCORING ELEMENTS within limits.
+Only the a HUMAN PLAYER may introduce SCORING ELEMENTS into or retrieve SCORING ELEMENTS from the an OBSERVATION ZONE. - A. any number of SCORING ELEMENTS can be manipulated by the a HUMAN PLAYER at a time. - B. SCORING ELEMENTS may be placed in any orientation and/or in contact with other SCORING ELEMENTS. - C. HUMAN PLAYERS may only place and/or retrieve SCORING ELEMENTS into the an OBSERVATION ZONE during the AUTO and TELEOP periods of the MATCH. - D. HUMAN PLAYERS may not be in contact with a SCORING ELEMENT, either directly or transitively, that is possessed/controlled by a ROBOT. - E. HUMAN PLAYERS may reintroduce SCORING ELEMENTS to the an OBSERVATION ZONE that have left the FIELD as a result of a ROBOT attempting to collect it from the an OBSERVATION ZONE or FIELD wall within the an OBSERVATION ZONE, as long as no other rules are violated (e.g. rule G428). - F. HUMAN PLAYERS may manipulate opposing ALLIANCE SCORING ELEMENTS that have been placed into one of their ALLIANCE'S OBSERVATION ZONES.
+The opposing ALLIANCE SCORING ELEMENTS may not be removed from the OBSERVATION ZONES, but may be moved within the OBSERVATION ZONES.